Save the Date: April 4-6, 2025

 Leader: Dr. Jim Kirkland has been the Utah State Paleontologist with the Utah Geological Survey over 20 years.
 He issues permits for paleontological research on Utah state lands, keeps tabs on paleontological research and issues across the state, and promotes Utah’s paleontological resources for the public good.
 An expert on the Mesozoic, he has spent more than forty-five years excavating fossils across the southwestern US and Mexico.

-THE GEOLOGIC GLORY OF THE SAN RAFAEL SWELL – PAUL ANDERSON AND TOM CHIDSEY
+*This took place at the 2024 Festival* THE GEOLOGIC GLORY OF THE SAN RAFAEL SWELL – PAUL ANDERSON AND TOM CHIDSEY

 The San Rafael Swell is a showcase of Colorado Plateau geology.
 This large, anticlinal feature formed due to Laramide mountain-building compression during the Cretaceous through early Tertiary (65 to 45 million years ago).
 Uplift and erosion of the Swell have created a colorful array of sedimentary rocks about 6,900 feet thick, ranging in age from Permian (280 million years ago) through the Cretaceous, exposed in spectacular cliffs along cuestas, mesas, and deep canyons.
 These rocks were deposited in a wide range of environments including dune, floodplain, river, braided stream, delta, swamp, tidal flat, and shallow marine, now long gone.